nickbrandt/GitLab/doc/operations/incident_management/incidents.md

 To see if a column is sortable, point your mouse at the header.
 Sortable columns display an arrow next to the column name.

+A live example of the Incident list in action is available in this [demo project](https://gitlab.com/gitlab-examples/ops/incident-setup/everyone/tanuki-inc/-/incidents).

 NOTE: **Note:**
 Incidents share the [Issues API](../../user/project/issues/index.md).